 You can check the expiration date through:

-- Check expiration date in the policy
+- Check the expiration date in the policy

 Check the policy or insurance cover note to confirm the expiration date.